-The Samsung Galaxy S21 Plus slots into the middle of the 2021 lineup, and it’s the best for most people.
-It takes the best features from the other two devices, yet it stays right at the $1,000 threshold.
+Samsung’s Galaxy S21 Plus is the best model for most people, and it slots right below the premium Galaxy S21 Ultra.
+It packs plenty of premium features, yet it stays right at the $1,000 threshold.
 If you want to grab a Galaxy S21 Plus of your own, you’ll have to keep it safe.
 Here are our picks for the best Samsung Galaxy S21 Plus cases you can buy right now.

 The best Samsung Galaxy S21 Plus cases:

 Editor’s note: We’ll be sure to add to this list of the best Galaxy S21 Plus cases as new options launch, so check back frequently.

 This year, Samsung struck gold with a few of its color choices, so it only makes sense to grab a case that shows them off.
 Spigen is a leader in the case game, and the Liquid Crystal is a perfect example of why.
 It’s a clear TPU case, yet it offers all of the protection you could ask for on your Galaxy S21 Plus.
 You can apply or remove the flexible case in seconds, and the Air Cushion technology packed into all four corners should help minimize damage from drops.